Wales’ painful World Cup history

 Opponents: Azerbaijan, Finland, Germany, Liechtenstein, Russia

-Uncomfortable wins over minnows and narrow but never-in-the-game defeats meant that qualification was over by the time Wales were booed off after a 2-0 defeat to Finland five games in.
+Uncomfortable wins over minnows and narrow but never-in-the-game defeats meant that qualification was over by the time Wales were booed off after a 2-0 defeat by Finland five games in.

 At least there was the emergence of a new generation.